Sdaas/karate-kafka/README.md

 #### Unit Tests

-The unit test for this stream application is done using the `TopologyTestDriver` as described in the Kafka Streams Develoeper Guide for [Testing a Streams Application] (https://kafka.apache.org/11/documentation/streams/developer-guide/testing.html)
+The unit test for this stream application is done using the `TopologyTestDriver` as described in the Kafka Streams Developer Guide for [Testing a Streams Application] (https://kafka.apache.org/11/documentation/streams/developer-guide/testing.html)